A girl in poverty pauses on her trek through the field

 But suddenly feeling faint, she slows her walk

-—heart beat fatigued, but nobody is around to care.
+—heart beat fatigued, but nobody is nearby to care.

-In a land a world away, a pretty girl sighs, sitting
+In a land a world away, a rich girl sighs, sitting

-At her desk in the classroom, rich jewels on two fingers.
+At her desk in the classroom, jewelry on two fingers.

-“Why must I be in boring old school, I say?
+“Why must I be in boring old school?
 Who cares

-About learning, says I—Big deal!
-I’d rather go play!”
+About learning, I say—Big deal!
+I’d rather go play.”